Find Grad Schools

 114 Yearly Graduations

 Touro College tops the list of the most popular school in the U.S. for biological science majors who are seeking their master's degree.
 Roughly 11,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,283 per year, while in-state graduate students, on average, pay $12,708 per year.
-During the 2020-2021 academic year, 114 people received their master's degree in biological science from Touro.
-About 71% of this group were women, and 71% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $18,560 per year, while in-state graduate students, on average, pay $13,068 per year.
+During the most recent year for which we have data, 114 people received their master's degree in biological science from Touro.
+Around 70% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #2